-Part of the Department's rationale in encouraging an increase in the residential population of the City is to reduce the number of car journeys.
+Part of the rationale for encouraging an increase in the residential population of the City is to reduce the number of car journeys.
 City residents have the benefit of being within proximity of a wide range of services and amenities, which reduces the need for vehicular travel.
-However, it is also recognised that a significant proportion of City residents will wish to own a car and therefore need a place to park.
-The Department must carefully balance these competing considerations to ensure that it does not unreasonably deter City living.
+However, it is also recognised that a significant proportion of city residents will wish to own a car and therefore require a place to park.
+These competing considerations must be carefully balanced to ensure that they do not unreasonably deter city living.

-Taking the foregoing into account, the Department believes that a maximum of one car parking space per residential unit could be permitted.
+Taking the foregoing into account, a maximum of one car parking space per residential unit can be permitted outside of the Retail Core.
 However, in all instances, efforts must be made to minimise onsite parking.
-This issue is further complicated by the fact that even if a residential unit does not have an allotted car parking space, the owner could still be issued with an assessment number which entitles them to own a car.
+This issue is further complicated by the fact that even if a residential unit does not have an allotted car parking space, the owner could still be issued with an assessment number which entitles car ownership.
 In turn, this places pressure upon the Corporation of Hamilton to issue residential parking permits for on-street parking, removing spaces from the City's parking inventory.
 This can have notable implications within some locales.
-For this reason, any unit which does not have a dedicated car parking space must be confirmed as a "cycle only" unit, removing the ability to own a car in association with the residential unit.
-In those cases, provision shall be made for onsite cycle parking.
+For this reason, outside of the Retail Core, any unit which does not have a dedicated car parking space must be confirmed as a 'residential restricted unit/apartment (cycle only)' unit, removing the ability to own a car in association with the residential unit.
+In those cases, provision shall be made for onsite motorcycle parking.
+Within the Retail Core only 'residential restricted unit/apartment (cycle only)' units are permitted with no onsite motorcycle parking permitted.

+Traffic and Parking

+Where adaptive reuse of an existing building is proposed outside of the Retail Core and it can be demonstrated that onsite motorcycle parking cannot be provided the Board has discretion to waive the need for onsite motorcycle parking subject to consultation with the Corporation of Hamilton.
-Within new residential developments a maximum of one car parking space per dwelling unit may be permitted.
-For those units which are not designated a car parking space onsite, they shall be deemed as 'residential restricted unit / apartment (cycle only)' units and shall be required to provide one cycle parking space per unit onsite.

-In the case of special needs housing and group housing, there may be an exception to these requirements, as assessed on a case-by-case basis due to the specific nature and function of these forms of residential accommodation.
+- 1) No onsite vehicular or cycle parking will be permitted within the Retail Core. - 2) Any new residential unit created within the Retail Core shall be deemed as a 'residential restricted unit / apartment (cycle only)' unit. - 3) Within new residential developments outside of the Retail Core a maximum of one car parking space per dwelling unit may be permitted.
+For those units outside of the Retail Core which are not designated a car parking space onsite, they shall be deemed as 'residential restricted unit/apartment (cycle only)' units and shall be required to provide one motorcycle parking space per unit onsite. - 4) In the case of an adaptive reuse of a building outside of the Retail Core, where it can be demonstrated that onsite cycle parking cannot be provided, the Board has discretion to waive the need for onsite cycle parking. - 5) In the case of special needs and group housing outside of the Retail Core, parking requirements will be assessed on a case-by-case basis due to the specific nature and function of these forms of residential accommodation.
 In all instances, proposals will only be permitted to include the operational minimum number of parking spaces, which must be demonstrated.